Protect your erection: foods that may cause erectile dysfunction

 Foods that help you stay erect

-Healthy lifestyle habits such as those recommended to prevent heart disease are useful in order to prevent erectile dysfunction.
-Eating the recommended amount of fruit, vegetables and whole grain products are all foods that can provide a reduced risk of erectile dysfunction.
+Healthy lifestyle habits such as those recommended to prevent heart disease may help prevent erectile dysfunction.
+Eating the recommended amount of fruit, vegetables and whole grain products are all foods that can help reduce the risk of erectile dysfunction.
 Try to limit your intake of red meat, full fat dairy, sugary food or drink and food with excessively unhealthy fats.
 A Mediterranean diet in particular has been associated with a lower prevalence of erectile dysfunction.
 Ensuring you’re getting regular exercise can also help prevent it.

 After changing your diet, how long does it take to see a change?

-Seeing a change after altering your diet is entirely based on the individual.
+Seeing a change after altering your diet depends entirely on the individual.
 The severity of erectile dysfunction prior to changing your diet and other major health problems will affect this.
 If you don’t see a change, perhaps consider other lifestyle factors that might also be affecting it such as, smoking, excessive alcohol consumption or drug use.
-Make an appointment with your GP to discuss other methods.
+Make an appointment with your GP to discuss investigation and treatment.

 It’s important to note that erectile dysfunction could possibly be a sign of an underlying condition or health issue.
-If you continue to get erectile dysfunction after you’ve made changes to your diet, it wouldn’t harm to make an appointment with your GP or receive a free ED assessment from LloydsPharmacy Online Doctor.
+If you continue to get erectile dysfunction after you’ve made changes to your diet, please make an appointment with your GP to discuss this or do a free ED assessment from LloydsPharmacy Online Doctor.